JuanCruzGh/ANDESMAG/README.md

 # Glacier Facies Algorithm versión jcgt_V2 (threshold_fixed)
 Automated classification algorithm of glacial facies based on Zeller (2020) GEE version.
-In this version (jcgtV2) you can modify the classification thresholds directly in the main code.
+In this version (jcgtV2) you can modify the classification thresholds directly in the main code (FaciesMapBatch_jcgtV2.py).
 Also the input of DEMs and the asset with glacier boundaries are in the main code.

 FaciesMapBatch its the main code